Cryptolens/docs/web-interface/trial-activation.md

 Please read these through before you start using feature in production.

 ### Maximum number of machines greater than 1

+> Update from **2021-07-26**: It is now possible to configure it so that the license is extended only when the first device activates, independent of the value of *Maximum number of machines*.
+To do that, you need to create a data object (inside the product) with the name "cryptolens_trialactivation" and string value "first_activation".

 Trial activation feature ensures that each new machine code can use the license for a set number of days (specified in set time / period).
 However, since the "expiration date" is global for the license (shared among all machines), setting maximum number of machines to a value greater than 1 will allow the old machines to use the license until the last machine expires.